-My work can be seen at Littlefield Gallery in Winter Harbor, The George Marshall Store Gallery in York, ME, gWatson Gallery in Stonington, ME, and at Gallery B in Castine, ME.
+My work can be seen at Littlefield Gallery in Winter Harbor, The George Marshall Store Gallery in York, ME, gWatson Gallery in Stonington, ME, Gallery B in Castine, ME, and at Cross MacKenzie Gallery in Washington, DC.
 I had a solo show at She-Bear Gallery, in Portland, ME during June and July, 2016, and was part of the Spring Show at Courthouse Gallery in Ellsworth, ME.
 I was awarded a Fellowship at Virginia Center for the Creative Arts in January 2018, and was an Artist in Residence at the Vermont Studio Center in both 2017 and 2016.

 Please contact me for pricing and availability.